| Tīan Nán Home Guard officers returning from a mission with assistance from a Solace Colonial Ranger.

 Gummis: Friendly, novelty-loving blobs.

-Tweechis: Small, proud flyers.
+Tweechis: Small, curious, and territorial flyers.

 Pirangs: Playful, leggy predators.